 (b) For student-residents with infection history declared, they are required to present the documentation proof (Isolation Order / certificate of discharge from hospital) to respective HMO for verification.
 SMS message is not accepted.

 [Note: For students who have presented the relevant documentation proof(s) to the Hall Management Office for verification already for 2021-22 hall residence or Summer Residence, their verification record will be stored on the hall access system, therefore, no presentation is required.]

 III.
-Compulsory Quarantine and/or Self-monitoring for Student-residents Returning from Other Countries/Regions
+Medical Surveillance and/or Self-monitoring for Inbound Student-residents (effective from 26 Sep 2022)

 IV.
 Handling Procedures for COVID-19 Cases in Student Halls

 Student-residents who have tested COVID-19 positive or have been classified as a close contact of a confirmed case should report their case to respective Hall Management Office and the Center for Health Protection (CHP) IMMEDIATELY.
 For details, please refer to “Handling Procedures for COVID-19 Cases in Student Halls, 2022-23 (Updated on 17 June 2022)” as set out in the Annex.